AnsgarLichter/hka-thesis-template/README.md

 - List of Abbreviations (for instructions refer to [glossarium](https://github.com/typst/packages/tree/main/packages/preview/glossarium/0.2.6))
 - Bibliography

+# **Usage of official Titlepage**
+In the intranet you can download the official titlepage.
+As Typst is not able to include PDFs you must manually exchange the current titlepage with the official in the final PDF file.

 ## Header
 Every header includes the heading of the current chapter, section or subsection.
 ![Current Subsection](assets/image.png)